 Liquid Media Group Ltd. Receives Notice of Default

-/EIN News/ -- VANCOUVER, British Columbia, May 09, 2023 (GLOBE NEWSWIRE) -- Liquid Media Group Ltd. (Nasdaq: YVR) (the "Company", “Liquid Media” or “Liquid”) announced today that it received a notice of default from an institutional investor of a $3.125 million, 20% original issue discount convertible debenture that was issued pursuant to a securities purchase agreement and related agreements between the Company and the institutional investor on February 22, 2023.
+VANCOUVER, British Columbia, May 09, 2023 (GLOBE NEWSWIRE) -- Liquid Media Group Ltd. YVR (the "Company", "Liquid Media" or "Liquid") announced today that it received a notice of default from an institutional investor of a $3.125 million, 20% original issue discount convertible debenture that was issued pursuant to a securities purchase agreement and related agreements between the Company and the institutional investor on February 22, 2023.

 Under the notice, the institutional investor claims that the Company breached the securities purchase agreement by failing to timely file its Form 20-F for the year ended November 30, 2022, with the Securities and Exchange Commission.
 Further, under a registration rights agreement entered into in connection therewith, the Company failed to timely file an initial registration statement registering the common shares underlying the convertible debenture.
 As a result of the default under the convertible debenture, the institutional investor is entitled to certain remedies including the right of the institutional investor to declare due and payable in cash 150% of the outstanding principal amount of the convertible debenture, plus 150% of all other amounts, costs, expenses and liquidated damages due in respect of the convertible debenture.
 Further, (a) the interest rate on the convertible debenture began accruing at an interest rate equal to the lesser of 18% per annum or the maximum rate permitted under applicable law, until such default is cured, (b) the institutional investor is entitled to sweep the cash received in the bank accounts of the Company and its subsidiaries in an aggregate amount equal to 20% of the consolidated revenue of the Company and its subsidiaries during each calendar month that the default is continuing without cure, and (c) the conversion price (as defined in the convertible debenture), has been adjusted to the lower of (i) the conversion price on the date of the default, or (ii) a 60% discount to the lowest VWAP of the common shares during the five (5) trading day period immediately prior to the conversion date, subject to any limitations set forth in the convertible debenture.